DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Imiquimod in the genital area should be washed off before having sexual intercourse.
 It can weaken rubber condoms.

 Areas treated with imiquimod will become inflamed.
-The effects include itching, burning, redness, ulceration (sores), scabbing, flaking and pain.
-These reactions indicate that the cream is likely to be effective - if there is no inflammation, imiquimod is unlikely to clear the lesions.
+The effects include itching, burning, redness, ulceration (sores), scabbing, flaking, and pain.
+These reactions indicate that the cream is likely to be effective - if there is no inflammation, imiquimod is unlikely to clear the lesion.
 An exaggerated response may clear the skin lesion sooner than expected — sometimes after as few as three or four applications.
 In some patients, surrounding untreated areas also become inflamed but this will settle when treatment is discontinued.

 If black scabs and ulceration occur or there are severe systemic symptoms, the cream should be discontinued.